 It’s also great value to rent an apartment in Bangkok on Air BnB, especially if there is a large group of you and I always find that I feel a lot more like a local with an apartment.
 To get you started here’s $25 off your first Air BnB booking!

-Eating and Drinking on a Budget in Bangkok
+Eating and Drinking on a Budget while Backpacking Bangkok

 Try Some Street Food